Fami6Xx/HoloAPI/README.md

 You must have Holographic Displays and ProtocolLib installed on your server

-- Maven and JavaDoc will be added after finalization of this project

 ## Features

-- Following holograms that are bonded to Entity
+- Holograms that are bonded to Entity
+- Automatic calculation of holograms height
+- API for Holograms to not be visible through walls
+- Updating lines that can be updated periodically in your plugin
+- Everything running ASYNC, so it doesn't cause lag to main thread
 - RayCast API